At Daggers Drawn (novel)

 At Daggers Drawn (На ножах) is an anti-nihilist novel by Nikolai Leskov, first published in 1870 (issues 10–12) and 1871 (issues 1–8, 10) by Russky Vestnik.
-In November 1871 the novel was released in book form.
+In November 1871, the novel was released in book form.
 The novel's original text was severely edited by the magazine's staff.

 Background

 As the first chapters of this scathing political satire aimed at the Russian social democrats of the time started to appear in Russky Vestnik, allegations started to emerge among the Russian literary left, stating that it had been commissioned personally by its editor Mikhail Katkov.
 Repeated continuously by generations of Russian and Soviet critics, those were totally groundless, according to the modern literary historian Alla Shelayeva.
 Leskov's personal correspondence corroborates such view: he seems to have been utterly devastated by the way the magazine treated his text.

-In his October and November 1870 letters to Pyotr Schebalsky he complained about the whole chapters being thrown out, and asked this respected literary critic, close to the magazine to exert his personal influence over Katkov to protect him from these "tortures", calling one of the editors, Lyubimov, "the monster, Atilla, the killer of literature."
-In the April 1871 letter to Schebalsky, Leskov confessed as to having finished the novel hastily, merely to fulfil his obligations."
+In his October and November 1870 letters to Pyotr Schebalsky he complained about whole chapters being thrown out, and asked this respected literary critic, close to the magazine to exert his personal influence over Katkov to protect him from these "tortures", calling one of the editors, Lyubimov, "the monster, Atilla, the killer of literature."
+In an April 1871 letter to Schebalsky, Leskov confessed to having finished the novel hastily, merely to fulfil his obligations."
 There was a practical reason for this haste as well: in those days he was busy completing Grief And Laughter (1871) and The Cathedral Clergy (1866–1872).
 Later, in 1885 Leskov rated At Daggers Drawn as arguably the weakest of his novels.

 When and why exactly Leskov decided to write the novel which proved to be so disastrous to his reputation, remained unknown.
 According to Andrey Nikolayevich, the author’s son and biographer, his father always refused to discuss the book which, in his own words, "crushed" him.